 The famous pedestrian shopping area, Váci Street, cuts through the district, with the Great Market Hall at one end and Vörösmarty tér at the other end.
-Vörösmarty tér is a popular venue for events, like the Advent

-Festival & Fair from late November till January, or the Sweet Days Festival in September.
-This well-known square also hosts Cafe Gerbeaud, another Budapest institution, along with the Fountain of Nereids.
+Vörösmarty tér is a popular venue for events such as the Advent Festival & Fair, which runs from late November to January.
+This well-known square is also home to the historic Cafe Gerbeaud and the Fountain of Nereids.

-And there's even more to see and do in District V. Budapest's biggest church, St. Stephen's Basilica, also stands in this district, at the end of a lovely plaza lined with trendy cafes and bistros.
+And there's even more to see and do in District V. Budapest's biggest church, St. Stephen's Basilica, also stands in this district, at the end of a lovely plaza lined with trendy cafés and bistros.
 Historic Pest was here and you can even see remains of the city wall in Kecskeméti utca.
 You can take a relaxing stroll along the Dunakorzó (Danube Promenade) and enjoy the beautiful vista of the Danube and Castle Hill.
 The city center of Budapest also has many eateries, including gourmet places like the Michelin-star Onyx (part of the Gerbeaud House) at Vörösmarty tér.
 Tram No. 2 runs along the Pest side of the Danube and is perfect for city sightseeing.